I started Appleseed in 2010 after spending a long time looking for the perfect facility.

 Appleseed is licensed by the Department of Education.
 We have places for 49 children per day.
 The Approved Provider is Kimmarie Elhayek.

 Our centre is accredited under the Federal Government’s very demanding National Quality Framework.
-At our most recent assessment, we were very proud to receive an "Exceeding" rating on four of the seven areas tested.

 The National Regulations, National Quality Standards (NQS) and The Early Years Learning Framework for Australia (EYLF) are used as a foundation and guides all centre policies, procedures, practices and influences key learning outcomes for children in our care.